dansl/Steamy-Handheld-PC/README.md

 **!!
 WORK IN PROGRESS !!**

 For now, this is just a rough idea of how to run Arch Linux properly on your Handheld.
 I am not using Gamescope session, as it can tend to be a bit more complicated to setup.
 This will only set up running Steam in "Big Picture Mode" for a "SteamOS-like" experience.
+Alternativly, you could also just install [ChimeraOS](https://chimeraos.org), but if that distro ever stops being supported or you would rather just use your own Arch setup, then this is a good starting point.

 ## Devices Tested
  - Ayaneo Air 1S: No known issues.